moj-analytical-services/splink/docs/api_docs/api_docs_index.md

 - [Blocking](api_docs/blocking.md)
 - [EM Training Session API](api_docs/em_training_session.md)

-## Charts Gallery

-The [Splink Charts Gallery](./charts/index.md) contains examples for all of the interactive charts and dashboards that are provided in Splink to help the linking process.

 ## In-built datasets
 Information on pre-made data tables available within Splink suitable for linking, to get up-and-running or to try out ideas.